 Advocates applaud $2.5 billion college retention proposal, but say insufficient financial aid is barrier to degree completion.

-President Obama’s proposed $2.5 billion college access and retention initiative holds considerable promise for low-income students of color, many officials say — provided Congress and the higher education community agree to the plan.
+President Obama’s proposed $2.5 billion college access and retention initiative holds considerable promise for low-income students of color, many officials say

 In his fiscal 2010 budget, the president called for spending an average of $500 million annually over the next five years on access and retention, part of a goal to help the United States become the leader in college graduates worldwide.
 The proposed Access and Completion Incentive Fund resonates with many education leaders, despite concerns about how to implement the initiative.

 “Getting in to college is only half the battle,” says Rich Williams, higher education advocate for U.S. Public Interest Research Group.
 “Getting to graduation can be a huge hurdle and this budget proposal will help low-income students overcome the odds to succeed.”

 Retention programs are not new for minority-serving institutions, and many have offered services for years.
 At Spelman College, all freshmen receive a faculty member adviser for their first year of college.
 More than 40 faculty members are trained to provide advising to a group of 12 to 20 students, says Dr. Desiree Pedescleaux, dean of undergraduate studies.
 Students also take a half-credit class, First-Year Experience, taught by their faculty adviser.

 “The goal is to get them acclimated to college life,” she tells Diverse.
 A Student Success Center also links Spelman students to appropriate tutoring, and an early warning system alerts the college about students struggling in their courses.